-Vice President for Health of the Public and Interprofessional Activities
+Senior Vice President, Health of the Public and Interprofessional Activities

-Julie K. Wood, MD, FAAFP, became the Vice President for Health of the Public and Interprofessional Activities in 2013 after a lengthy period of member service with the AAFP, including serving on its Board of Directors.
+Julie K. Wood, MD, FAAFP, became the senior vice president, health of the public and interprofessional activities in 2013 after a lengthy period of member service with the AAFP, including serving on its Board of Directors.

 She has oversight responsibilities for the public health, scientific, and research activities of the AAFP, as well as the AAFP’s relationships with other medical organizations in the United States and abroad.
 Through these relationships, Wood facilitates the continued development of family medicine and coordinates the AAFP’s international activities.

 Wood oversees AAFP efforts to involve family physicians in targeted public health activities, including tobacco, obesity, exercise, and immunization.
 Science staff develops clinical policies and supports, conducts, and disseminates practice-based primary care research with the aim of improving health and health care for patients, their families, and communities.